-Telephones
+Telephones and Email

-If you have any questions during your child's stay at Camp, please call the Camp office in San Francisco at (415) 543-2267.
+If you have any questions during your child's stay at Camp, please call the Camp office in San Francisco at (415) 543-2267 or email us at info@tawonga.org.
 Our office is open Monday through Friday from 9am-5pm and our staff members check messages periodically over the weekends in the summer.
 Direct phone contact with children at Camp can disrupt the child's Camp experience and may prolong homesickness for your child or other children in the cabin.
 Our San Francisco staff is in direct contact with the directors at Camp and will have, or will be able to easily obtain, the information you are looking for.
 Our San Francisco staff is happy to speak with you about your child's experience, and will follow up with you within 24 hours of your call within normal business hours.